VAST: A Vision-Audio-Subtitle-Text Omni-Modality Foundation Model and Dataset: Conclusion, Broader Impact and Limitation

 In this paper, we introduce the VAST-27M corpus, a large-scale omni-modality video caption dataset, aimed at advancing research in multi-modality pretraining.
 Each video clip in the dataset is accompanied by automatically generated vision and audio captions, as well as an omni-modality caption that integrates information from vision, audio, and subtitles using a pre-existing Large Language Model (LLM).
 We also train a unified foundation model called VAST, capable of understanding and connecting the various modalities in videos and captions.
 Through extensive evaluations, VAST demonstrates its effectiveness in a wide range of vision-text, audio-text, and multi-modal video-text tasks, including retrieval, captioning, and question answering, surpassing existing state-of-the-art methods on public cross-modality benchmarks.

 The advancements in multi-modal understanding and generation of video content can have a significant impact on various domains such as entertainment, education, security, transportation, and healthcare, among others.
 The development of omni-modality foundation models, like VAST-27M and VAST, can contribute to the progress and practical applications in these areas.
 However, it is important to acknowledge the limitations of our method.
 For instance, there is a need for more diverse and larger-scale omni-modality corpora beyond VAST-27M.
 Furthermore, although VAST already supports a wide range of downstream tasks, the integration of LLM is necessary to further enhance its generalization capabilities.
+Additionally, due to the reason that the data collection process of VAST-27M have used LLM, and the training process of video and audio captioners have utilized some open-sourced cross-modality corpus, so VAST-27M dataset and VAST model may suffer the same bias of those datasets and models.